bytemare/dbmon/README.md

 ## Ideas

 v0 :
-- [ ] Agents are individual go routines that use a connector to communicate with a cluster ( agent 1:1 cluster )
+- [x] Agents are individual go routines that use a connector to communicate with a cluster ( agent 1:1 cluster )
-- [ ] A connector defines the requests to be send to a type of cluster, and implements the a client connection to it
+- [x] A connector defines the requests to be send to a type of cluster, and implements the a client connection to it
+- [ ] Connectors retrieve health status from clusters
-- [ ] When an agent gets a response, it hands it to the collector
+- [x] When an agent gets a response, it hands it to the collector
-- [ ] The collector sends every result to the server as a report : A report is the response for a call to the cluster
+- [x] The collector sends every result to the server as a report : A report is the response for a call to the cluster
-- [ ] Server holds a cache : a key:value map, that associates an identified cluster to a list of reports.
+- [x] Server holds a cache : a key:value map, that associates an identified cluster to a list of reports.
 - [ ] Client operates unary RPC from to server and gets all the reports in a single response
 - [ ] Server/Collector are bundled and Dockerised